wpexpertsio/password-protected/readme.txt

 = How can I contribute? =
 If you can, please [fork the code](https://github.com/benhuson/password-protected) and submit a pull request via GitHub.
 If you're not comfortable using Git, then please just submit it to the issues link above.

+= How can I translate this plugin? =
+If you would like to translate this plugin you can easily contribute via our [Transifex page](https://www.transifex.com/projects/p/password-protected/resource/password-protected/) - just signup for a free account.
+More instructions can be found at [wp-translations.org](http://wp-translations.org/translators-wp-translations/)

 == Screenshots ==

 1. Login page perfectly mimicks the WordPress login.
 2. Password Protected settings page.

 == Changelog ==

+= 1.7 =
+* Added 'password_protected_theme_file' filter to allow custom login templates.
+* It's now really easy to contribute to the translation of this plugin via our [Transifex page](https://www.transifex.com/projects/p/password-protected/resource/password-protected/).
+* Add option to allow logged in users.
+* Remove JavaScript that disables admin RSS checkbox.

 = 1.6.2 =
 * Set login page not to index if privacy setting is on.